williammadie/memo/c/c.md

 It provides a way to pass data from one process to another without the need of a permanent file.

-Additional Note: **Unlike named pipes**, these kind of pipes can only be accessed by the process that created them and they exist only for the duration of the communication.
+Additional Note: **Unlike named pipes**, these kind of pipes can only be accessed by the process that created them and they *exist only for the duration of the communication*.
 We tend to use them with `fork()`

 Important functions
 ```c